serjokx/serjokx/README.md

 - 👋 Hi, I’m @serjokx
 - 👀 I’m interested in ...dasd
-- 🌱 I’m currently leacvxcvxxrning ...
+- 🌱 I’m currently leacvzxcxzxcvxxrning ...
 - 💞️ I’m looking to collgsdadaborsdate on ...asdcxz
-- 📫 How tgdfgdfgo reach me .das..івав
+- 📫 How tgdfgdfgo reach me .das..івчясав
 dsadfggfdvcxvfshteаіваві
 <!---asxczczcgfd
 serjokx/sedfgdfgrjokx is a ✨ special ✨ cvrepositxsxsxasxcxory because ijts `README.md` (this file) appears on your GitHub profile.